RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_questions.md

 # Question 6.1

+**Create an image focus filter.**

-This question asks for a focus simulation.
-We use this function to create the filter.
+This function was used as base to create the filter.

 <br />
 <div style="text-align:center;">